 Inventory control can sometimes be synonymic to inventory management, as both inventory management and inventory control help to keep business financially sustainable and meet customer demand.

-Inventory control is a complex chain of operations that oversees products storage, replenishment, classification, warehousing, turnover and tracking.
+It is a complex chain of operations that oversees products storage, replenishment, classification, warehousing, turnover and tracking.
 Inventory control is a multi-functional and multi-dimensional process.